Most-Attended

 AAC in the Cloud 2021 Conference

-4.28 out of 432 ratings (220 live attendees)
+(220 live attendees)

 The use of literacy is a lifelong tool!
 The foundation for literacy is language.
 Communicators who rely on augmentative alternative communication should routinely utilize literacy for reading, writing and communication.
 Let’s explore the wealth of options to increase language use, reading comprehension, and written language for the AAC user.